 …

-The EMLMR Rx NSS subfield indicates the maximum receive Nss that is supported by the non-AP MLD in the EMLMR mode.

-The EMLMR Tx NSS subfield indicates the maximum transmit Nss that is supported by the non-AP MLD in the EMLMR mode.
+(#4704, 5671, 6216, 6778, 6883, 8358, 4425)

 TGbe editor: Change 35.3.19 Enhanced multi-link multi-radio operation as follows:

 35.3.19 Enhanced multi-link multi-radio operation

 A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
 The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
+The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLMR Link Bitmap subfield to 1. (#4704, 5671, 6216, 6778, 6883, 8358)

 An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLMR Support subfield of the Common Info field of transmitted Basic Multi-Link elements to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of the Common Info field of transmitted Basic Multi-Link element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.
+(#4704, 5671, 6216, 6778, 6883, 8358, 4425)A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the number of spatial streams Nss that a non-AP MLD supports for reception and transmission during EMLMR operation in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.

+A STA affiliated with the non-AP MLD operating on any of EMLMR links shall not be a 20 MHz-Only non-AP EHT STA.

+The supported rates, HT-MCS, VHT-MCS, and HE-MCS for a bandwidth and Nss shall be the same as the supported EHT-MCS for the corresponding bandwidth and Nss unless the corresponding MCS is not defined.
+If the MCS is not defined in the corresponding PHY amendment, the highest MCS support is implied.

 If a non-AP MLD with dot11EHTEMLMROptionImplemented equal to true intends to switch EMLMR mode after multi-link setup, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0 to enable or disable EMLMR mode, respectively.